 Given the above context, here are few useful tips to ace any MCQ test:

-- Learn to recognise the type of questions that would take more time and the ones that can be solved within seconds
+Learn to recognize the type of questions that would take more time and the ones that can be solved within seconds

-- While studying for the memory-based questions, make use of mnemonics extensively. e.g.: The colours in a rainbow may be remembered as VIBGYOR (Violet, Indigo, Blue, Green, Yellow, Orange and Red).
+While studying for the memory-based questions, make use of mnemonics extensively. e.g.: The colors in a rainbow may be remembered as VIBGYOR (Violet, Indigo, Blue, Green, Yellow, Orange and Red).
 You can personally make up funny and easy-to-remember mnemonics for each subject to ensure that you remember these concepts

-- When you realise that due to shortage of time, you will not be able to attempt all the questions: (Strictly for ‘No negative-marking tests’)
+When you realize that due to shortage of time, you will not be able to attempt all the questions: (Strictly for ‘No negative-marking tests’)

-- If in doubt choose option C. The question designers who do not randomise the right options have a bias towards ‘C’ and then ‘B”
+If in doubt choose option C. The question designers who do not randomize the right options have a bias towards ‘C’ and then ‘B”